SaxonRah/Oath/RawOath/DesignDocs/Oath_RPGSystems.md

-# RawOath: Comprehensive RPG Game Systems
+# Oath_RPGSystems: Comprehensive RPG Game Systems

-RawOath is a C++ implementation of interconnected RPG game systems using a tree automata architecture.
+Oath_RPGSystems is a C++ implementation of interconnected RPG game systems using a tree automata architecture.

 ## Core Architecture